 Guitar directivity at three frequencies.
 At 80 Hz the instrument radiates in all directions equally.
 At 500 Hz a modest forward preference emerges.
 At 2 kHz the radiation is concentrated in a tight forward lobe — the frequencies that carry melodic clarity to a distant listener.

-The singer’s formant — and what it teaches the luthier
+The singer’s formant — and its limits

 Spectral comparison showing the singer's formant peak at 2500–3500 Hz in trained voices versus untrained voices, orchestra masking level, and a projecting guitar